Roya Mahboob

-Roya Mahboob (رویا محبوب) is a businesswoman and entrepreneur from Afghanistan.
-She founded and serves as CEO of the Afghan Citadel Software Company, a full-service software development company based in Herat, Afghanistan.
+Roya Mahboob (رویا محبوب) is an Afghan businesswoman.
+She founded and is CEO of the Afghan Citadel Software Company, a full-service software development company based in Herat, Afghanistan.
 She has received attention for being among the first IT female CEOs in Afghanistan, where it is still relatively rare for women to work outside the home.
-On 18 April 2013, Roya Mahboob was named to TIME magazine's 100 Most Influential People in the World for 2013 for her work in building internet classrooms in high schools in Afghanistan and for Women's Annex, a multilingual blog and video site hosted by Film Annex.
+On 18 April 2013, Mahboob was named to Time magazine's 100 Most Influential People in the World for 2013 for her work in building internet classrooms in high schools in Afghanistan and for Women's Annex, a multilingual blog and video site hosted by Film Annex.
 This was the 10th anniversary of the TIME special edition.
 The Women's Annex platform give the women of Afghanistan and Central Asia a platform to tell their stories to the world.
-The TIME magazine introduction to Roya Mahboob was written by Sheryl Sandberg who is the chief operating officer of Facebook and the author of "Lean In: Women, Work and the Will to Lead".
-U.S. Secretary of State John Kerry met with Roya Mahboob and other Afghan women entrepreneurs at the International Center for Women's Economic Development at the American University of Afghanistan.
+The Time magazine introduction to Mahboob was written by Sheryl Sandberg, the chief operating officer of Facebook at the time and the author of "Lean In: Women, Work and the Will to Lead".
+U.S. Secretary of State John Kerry met with Mahboob and other Afghan women entrepreneurs at the International Center for Women's Economic Development at the American University of Afghanistan.
 She is also known for her work with online film distribution platform and Web Television Network Film Annex on the Afghan Development Project.
-She is a current advisor at the Forbes School of Business & Technology.
+She is an advisor at the Forbes School of Business & Technology.

 Biography

-Mahboob was born in Herat, Afghanistan, but left the country with her family in the wake of the Soviet invasion to live in neighboring Pakistan followed by Iran.
+Mahboob was born in Herat, Afghanistan, but left the country with her family in the wake of the Taliban to live in Iran.
 She returned to Afghanistan in 2003 and learned English by volunteering at a French NGO specializing in media.
 She enrolled in information and communications technology courses offered for women by the United Nations Development Programme later that year, and enrolled in a bachelor's degree of Computer Science for information and communications technology at Herat University in 2005.
-There she has been educated by a team from TU Berlin.
+She was educated there by TU Berlin team.
 She also spent one semester at the TU Berlin within a scope of a training for computer science lecturers.
-After her graduation in 2009, Mahboob has worked as IT-Director at the Herat University, later as project coordinator at the IT-Department of the Ministry of Higher Education, where she still worked in close collaboration with the Center for international and intercultural Communication of the TU Berlin. in May 2011.
-She was included in an inaugural class of seven Afghan entrepreneurs as part of the Herat Information Technology Program, an offshoot of the Task Force for Business and Stability Operations in Afghanistan, which was founded by Paul Brinkley, the former deputy undersecretary of defense, in 2010.
+After her graduation in 2009, Mahboob worked as IT-Director at the Herat University and later as project coordinator at the IT-Department of the Ministry of Higher Education, where she worked in close collaboration with the Center for international and intercultural Communication of the TU Berlin.
+In May 2011, she was included in an inaugural class of seven Afghan entrepreneurs as part of the Herat Information Technology Program, an offshoot of the Task Force for Business and Stability Operations in Afghanistan, which was founded by Paul Brinkley, the former deputy undersecretary of defense, in 2010.